dstar55/100-words-design-patterns-java/PITCHME.md

 Mens 100 meters world record holder is a singleton.
 There can be at most one active Mens 100 meters world record holder at any given time.
-Regardless of who that person is the title, Mens 100 meters world record holder is a global point of access that identifies the fastes person in the world.
+Regardless of who that person is the title, &#955;Mens 100 meters world record holder is a global point of access that identifies the fastes person in the world.

 ---